-The federal government has appealed both cases, so this momentous legal battle is far from over.
+These momentous legal battles are far from over.
+The federal government has appealed the first case, while state AGs are weighing next steps in the second.
 Some state AGs have pledged to fight to the very end.
 Others remain on the sidelines, even as lives, public health, and nationwide jobs are threatened.